Skip to main content

 • Characterization of exosomes, viruses, and synthetic nanoparticles.

-We offer technologies, including static and dynamic light scattering and nano-particle tracking analysis, that can determine size distribution and concentration of biological exosomes, virus particles and liposomes as well as synthetic nano devices that are engineered for drug/gene delivery, bio-sensing and bio-imaging purposes.
+We offer state-of-the-art technologies, including Asymmetric Flow Field Flow Fractionation (AF4) coupled with static and dynamic light scattering, for multi-attribute characterization of biological exosomes, virus particles and liposomes as well as synthetic nano devices that are engineered for drug/gene delivery, bio-sensing and bio-imaging purposes.

 • Characterization of biological and synthetic macromolecules.